AbhishekKumar4/Python-basics-for-data-science/Data Types/README.md

 - Python does not allow to modify a tuple after it is created.
 - We can not add or remove any element later.
 Instead, Python expects us to create a new one with the updated sequence of elements.

+**Tuple with Mutable Objects As Elements**

+Modifying a tuple is forbidden.
+But Python doesn’t enforce it on the elements.
+It means we can update them if they are mutable objects.